Short throw vs long throw projector: 6 points make differences.

 And your screen is so big, like an inflatable or another with some imperfections.
 Then a long throw projector is the best option for you.

 And yes in the long throw projector like the Epson 5050 UB you will get better color and contrast.

 If you are planning to use the projector in the place.
 Where you have ambient light.

 Then I will suggest you go with the ultra-short-throw projector.

 Because of the ultra-short-throw projector.
-You will have greater brightness than the long throw and short throw projector.
+You will have greater brightness than the long throw and short throw projectors.

-And you can continuously run the projector on the high brightness.
+And you can continuously run the projector on high brightness.

-Without worrying about the bulb life.
+Without worrying about the bulb’s life.
 And if you are also using the ALR screen with the ultra-short-throw projector.
 They are the best duo.

 Even in the presence of ambient light.
 You will get the best image in comparison to the long throw and short throw.

 If you are thinking of buying the ultra-short-throw projector.